 Freelance PCB Designers: What You Need to Know to Thrive

-If your career as a hardware engineer is getting stagnant, you may be tempted to switch careers or do the unthinkable by turning into a freelancer.
+If your career as a hardware engineer is getting stagnant, you may be tempted to switch careers or turn into a freelancer.
 After all, the major difference between working full-time and freelancing is not having the 9-to-5 routine and being able to work on projects while sipping a piña colada at the beach.
 When you’re equipped with the top-notch design skills and knowledge of a hardware designer, what could go wrong?

 This is exactly what I thought when quitting my job nearly a decade ago to embark on the glamorous life of freelancing.
 Nothing prepared me for the rude shock of reality because despite numerous advantages, freelancing is hard work.
 Here are some tips I’ve learned along the way to help out your decision and transition.